openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 Please cite this compendium as:

 > Sparks, A.H., Del Ponte, E.M., dos Santos Alves, K., Foster, Z.,
-> Grünwald, N. (2021). *Compendium of R code and data for ‘Status and
+> Grünwald, N.J.
+(2021). *Compendium of R code and data for ‘Status and
 > Best Practices for Reproducible Research In Plant Pathology’*.
 > Accessed 14 Jun 2021.
 Online at
 > <https://doi.org/10.5281/zenodo.1250665>